8 Tips For Building an Effective User-Generated Content (UGC) Strategy

 Here are eight key tips to help you get the most out of your campaign UGC strategy.

 In an effort to generate as many submissions as possible, it can be tempting to stretch your user-generated content campaigns out for weeks or even months.
 Instead, consider a strategy of picking a specific day for your campaign and build anticipation for the big event.
 If you promote one day of submissions, you’ll get a flood of content in 24 hours, as opposed to content that trickles in across a longer period of time.
-In turn, your business will benefit from a burst of brand awareness and will likely trend on Twitter and other social media.
+In turn, your business will benefit from a burst of brand awareness and will likely trend on X, formerly Twitter and other social media.